sswietoniowski/learning-aspnetcore-rest-api/mvc/README.md

 ## Setup (.NET 5)

-This solution was created using these commands:
+This solution was (originally) created using these commands:

 ```
 cd mvc